Meteorological, Climatological & Atmospheric Science Professionals from 2026 Federal Directory

 • Applies atmospheric transport modelling results and greenhouse gas data to quantify national and regional emissions of natural and anthropogenic greenhouse gases in partnership with ECCC and Agriculture and Agri-Food Canada.

-Nathan Gillette is a research scientist and Coordinating Lead author, to the IPCC Sixth Assessment Reports
+Nathan Gillett is a research scientist and Coordinating Lead author, to the IPCC Sixth Assessment Reports

 Lead author, Working Group I contribution to the IPCC Fifth Assessment Report, Chapter 10.